snowplow-incubator/data-product-accelerators/content/composable-cdp-with-predictive-ml-modeling/predictive_ml_models/db_using_your_model.md

 +++
-title = "Using your Model"
+title = "Databricks - Using your Model" weight = 3
-weight = 2
+url= '/composable-cdp-with-predictive-ml-modeling/databricks/using_your_model'

 +++

 #### Predicting user's propensity to convert